Skip to content

 Take action as a school

-We work with schools across Greater Manchester greening school grounds by supplying free trees and organising a ‘how to plant a tree’ day with pupils.
+We work with schools across Greater Manchester greening school grounds and creating woodlands on site.
+We supply free trees for schools, designing appropriate planting schemes for your site and leading tree planting days with pupils.

 Trees improve student’s health and wellbeing, create habitats for wildlife and help to combat climate change.

 We provide trees, tools, and the expertise.
-All we need from you is permission, space to plant and enthusiastic kids!
-This scheme is open to all schools within Greater Manchester.
+All we need from you is permission, space to plant and enthusiastic pupils!

 Get in touch